Beerus: Appearances in other media

 Beerus has appeared in several Dragon Ball games, the first being Dragon Ball Heroes.
 In the 2015 game Dragon Ball Xenoverse, Beerus pretends to be possessed by Demigra before revealing gods are immune to his powers, Beerus then engaging him in battle with the player and after besting him fighting the player and Trunks with Whis in a test, Beerus allowing the player to defeat Demigra after he passes, staying awake long enough to see the player overcome Demigra in battle.
 Beerus also serves as a mentor, teaching his moves to the player.
 In the 2016 sequel Dragon Ball Xenoverse 2, Beerus becomes angered by the bad taste of the pudding made by the Supreme Kai of Time, causing Whis and the player to have to subdue him.
 Beerus and Whis leave Earth while Frieza is attacking it when contacted by the Supreme Kai of Time, allowing Frieza to destroy Earth without Whis' prevention and the pair discovering they have been deceived by Towa.
 Beerus and the player fight Whis before Beerus and Whis depart from the main story.
 Beerus also appears as a playable character in Dragon Ball FighterZ.
 English YouTuber and rapper KSI released a song in late 2018 called "Beerus".
 It was later found to be the second single on the April 2019 collaborative album "New Age" by KSI and Randolph.

 Reception

-Reception to Beerus has been mixed to positive.
+Reception to Lord Beerus has been mixed to positive.
 Reviewer Nathan Farrugla saw Beerus as being "an interesting villain", citing his nature being unpredictable and varying motives.
 Jason Douglas' voice work as Beerus in the English Funimation dub was also praised.

 IGN found Beerus to be similar to previous villains in the franchise in being "over-the-top".
 Theron Martin of Anime News Network found the fight between Goku and Beerus to be lacking in distinctiveness.